 Safety.

 Both parties agree that every reasonable effort shall be made to maintain safe working conditions.
 All faculty shall follow current safety rules and procedures.
 Faculty shall be given immediate notice of any known present or imminent danger to body or property, whether from physical or human origin.
+The All Hazards Emergency Response Plan, located on the SVC intranet, provides a guide for responding to emergencies and disasters.

+Faculty are encouraged to report observed behavior that warrants concerns for the safety and well-being of the community, or the safety of an individual by filing an SVC CARE Team Incident Report.

+Incident Report Forms are available to report any campus safety issues, crimes, accidents, dangerous conditions, or suspicious activity.
+This includes violations of college and campus rules, policies, and procedures.

 Faculty shall be covered under Washington State Industrial Accident Insurance in compliance with applicable law.
 Any difference between such coverage and normal compensation shall be covered by accumulated sick leave on request of the faculty.